Particular/docs.particular.net/nservicebus/transactional-session/index.md

 1. **Phantom record**: The controller creates the `User` in the database first, then publishes the `UserCreated` event.
 If a failure occurs between these two operations:
     * The user is created in the database, but the `UserCreated` event is not published.
     * This results is a user in the database, known as a phantom record, which is never announced to the rest of the system.
-2. **Ghost message**: The controller publishes the `UserCreated` event first, then creates the user in the database.
+2. **Tainted message**: The controller publishes the `UserCreated` event first, then creates the user in the database.
 If a failure occurs between these two operations:
-    * The `UserCreated` event is published, but the user is not created in the database.
+    * The `UserCreated` event is published, most probably containing the ID of the user, but that record is not created in the database.
+      *  Some other transaction may end up creating a user with that ID (for example, when using database generated sequential numbers), but the event was not meant to refer to that record.
-    * The rest of the system is notified about the creation of the user, but the record does not exist in the database.
-This causes further errors in the system which expects the user to exist in the database.
+    * The rest of the system is notified about the creation of the user with that incorrect ID.
+This may cause errors in those other parts of the system as they get tainted by that incorrect data.

 In the context of a message handler, the [Outbox](/nservicebus/outbox) feature can mitigate this problem, however, such scenarios remain unsolved outside of the context of a message handler.